| These

 to this day, an inspiration.
 Jane focused

-on the economy of cities - what I extrapolated from
+on the viability and economy of cities - what I extrapolated from

 her work was the idea that the same principles